-- 1. Be typed, double-spaced, in 12 pt.
-Times or Arial, with one-inch margins. - 2.
+- 1. Be typed, double-spaced, in 12 pt. standard font, with one-inch margins.
+Do not add extra blank lines between paragraphs; instead, indent the first line of each paragraph to show a new paragraph has begun. - 2.
 Have a cover page with the title, your name, my name, and the date. - 3.
 Have page numbers on each page after the cover.
 The cover should not have a page number. - 4.
 Include both citations and a bibliography.
 (See Evidence musts.) - 5.
 Run at least the required length specified in the assignment. - 6.
 Have titles of books, films, and plays italicized and capitalized. - 7.
 Be submitted via BlackBoard as a Word or compatible file attachment or as a PDF attachment.